developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.UPCA_PREAMBLE_NONE - String: none Applies no preamble to the bar code.
+* Constant: EB.Barcode.UPCA_PREAMBLE_NONE - String: (none) Applies no preamble to the bar code.
-* Constant: EB.Barcode.UPCA_PREAMBLE_SYSTEMCHAR - String: systemChar Applies system character preamble to the bar code.
+* Constant: EB.Barcode.UPCA_PREAMBLE_SYSTEMCHAR - String: "systemChar" Applies system character preamble to the bar code.
-* Constant: EB.Barcode.UPCA_PREAMBLE_COUNTRY - String: countryAndSystemChars Applies both system and country code preamble to the bar code.
+* Constant: EB.Barcode.UPCA_PREAMBLE_COUNTRY - String: "countryAndSystemChars" Applies both system and country code preamble to the bar code.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.upcaPreamble</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.upcaPreamble</code>

 ####Platforms

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (Some scan engines do not support all symbologies/symbology properties)

 ###upcaReportCheckDigit